Creates sparse matrix representations of spatial connectivity structures

 ## for eigenvector space-time filtering

-## if you have multiple years with same neighbors,
+## if you have multiple years with same geometry/geography,

-## provide the geography (for a single year!) and number of years \code{t}
+## provide the geometry (for a single year!) and number of years \code{t}

 Cst <- shape2mat(georgia, t = 5)